22alu/cs326-final-team7/docs/final.md

 # Division of Labor

-Division of Labor: A breakdown of the division of labor for each team member — that is, saying who did what, for the entire project.
-Remember that everyone is expected to contribute roughly equally to each phase of the project.
-We expect to see similar numbers and kinds of GitHub commits by each student.

 ### Andy Lu
 Worked on html for home page, course search page, and user registration page.
 Implemented RUD operations and associated functions for editing, deleting, and displaying course reviews from a user profile page.
 Implemented database table, CRUD operations, and routing functions associated with user registration and authentication.